MaMMoS-project/mammos-mumag-matrixfree/examples/sensor_loop/README.md

 >     $ python examples/sensor_loop/sensor_loop_step_by_step.py
 >
 > Running from any other directory may result in missing file errors.
+>
+> **WARNING:** The sensor benchmark workflow is computationally demanding.
+It is strongly recommended to run these scripts on a computer with appropriate hardware (sufficient RAM and, if using JAX with GPU/TPU acceleration, a compatible device and drivers).
+Running with the full/recommended mesh size and small simulation h_step values may require significant memory and compute resources.
+Insufficient hardware may result in out-of-memory errors or very slow execution.
+Adjust mesh size and h_step as needed for your system.

 Below are example commands for running the workflow.
 Each command demonstrates a typical use case, such as running all cases, selecting specific cases, using different mesh sizes, updating parameters, or working with precomputed initial states.
 Comments are provided to clarify the purpose of each command.